 - 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - 2.
+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work. - 3.
 Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
-2024 designated FairEntry Deadline is Monday, July 1st at 11:59 p.m. - 3.
-Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 4.
+2025 designated FairEntry Deadline is Tuesday, July 1st at 11:59 p.m. - 4.
+Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 5.
 Youth may exhibit in the operator skills option, educational exhibit option or both.
 Youth choosing to exhibit in the lawn and garden tractor, tractor, or zero-turn mower operator skills driving option must select one, but may be enrolled in all three projects.